Teefmummy/Shooting-Gallery/project-worksheet.md

 ## jQuery Discoveries
  Use this section to list some, but not all, of the jQuery methods and\or functionality discovered while working on this project.

+ $jQuery.inArray();
+ checks to see if a value exists within a given array. if it doesnt exist it returns -1.
+I used this in generating my array of random values.
+Basically I had a problem with randomly generating the same number twice and I had to make sure that none of my objects overlapped with one another.
+ $.hasClass();
+ returns a boolean for whether or not the object has a certain class. used in my click target function.

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.

+ There were not too many changes made from my original concept.
+I did not get around to making the Bee target.

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.

+ The first major obstacle I encountered was creating an array of random numbers that was (a) of a particular length and (b) contained no repeat random numbers.
+In trying to figure this issue out I went to the student resource center for help and the instructor there inspired me to clean up my code drastically.
+After I did that, everything came much easier.
+The problem of creating the array was really just the catalyst for reorganizing my code for easier reading and use.

+ Another obstacle I faced was creating a single function to handle the display of the various overlays in the game.
+Before, I had multiple functions which were triggered on the click of specific buttons.
+When I started trying to figure out a way to restart the game, I found that this was unwieldy.
+After realizing this, and thinking back to my earlier issue regarding complexity, I decided to clean this up into a single function that handled game logic and the displays.

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier